A Place for Mom

 What is behavioral assisted living?

 These communities offer behavioral health treatments, which typically consist of counseling coupled with medication.
-People with mental illness as well as those with substance abuse disorders can receive psychotherapy to help them change their behaviors and thoughts as well as how they interpret various situations.[01]
+People who have a mental illness as well as those with substance abuse disorders can receive psychotherapy to help them change their behaviors and thoughts as well as how they interpret various situations.[01]
 Routines are also important, as residents are taught life skills that support their health and well-being.
 These group homes offer many of the same amenities and services as a larger assisted living community, including medication management, meals, transportation, and activities and events.

 Typical housing options include group homes, care homes, supportive housing, partially supervised group housing, and supervised group housing, according to the National Association of Mental Illness (NAMI).[02]
 If your loved one requires full-time supervision, you may want to consider a group home, a care home, or an assisted living community.